xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 - Git
   {{< /div >}}

----

 ## Showcase for Geographic Information System

 ### **January 2025 — February 2025** | Software Engineer

 *Denis Malolepszy Software Engineering, Frankfurt am Main*

-Technology showcases to present the capabilities of cloud-native systems in the context of Geographic Information Systems for transmission system operators.
+Technology showcase to present the capabilities of cloud-native systems in the context of Geographic Information Systems for transmission system operators.
-Specifically, I extended a deck.gl React app with interactive elements and its interfaces via REST, WebSocket, and Kafka.
+Specifically, I extended a deck.gl React app with interactive elements as well as its interfaces via REST, WebSocket, and Kafka.

 {{< div class="list-with-columns" >}}

 ### **Technologies**

 - React
 - deck.gl
 - WebSocket (STOMP)